zpjet/dflts/README.md

 # dflts
-Dflts is a shortcut for defaults, command which allows to modify macOS settings from command line.
+Dflts is a shortcut for defaults, macOS command which allows to modify macOS settings from command line.